CATEGORIES

 Controlled Wage Gap

-Controlled wage gap refers to the wage gap between the median salaries of men and women who have the same job and qualifications.
+The controlled wage gap refers to the wage gap between the median salaries of men and women who have the same job and qualifications.
 Women earned 99 cents for every dollar men earned despite having no logical reason for such discrimination.
-Women were still paid 1% less than their male which may seem insignificant, but it has long term financial repercussions.
+Women were still paid 1% less than their male which may seem insignificant, but it has long-term financial repercussions.
+This showcases that discrimination against women persists at large for the same labor.

 Women’s Labor Force Participation